1969 Pittsburgh Steelers season: Summary

-The 1969 Season started off well for the Steelers.
+The 1969 season started off well for the Steelers.
 After defeating the Detroit Lions 16–13, much of the roster believed they were on a Super Bowl run.
 However, after losing three straight times, first at Philadelphia 41–27, then at home against the Cardinals 27–14, and at New York against the Giants 10–7, team morale plummeted.
 The Steelers then lost the next 10 games and became the first team in league history since the 1936 Philadelphia Eagles to win their season opener but then lose every other game until the 2001 Carolina Panthers.
 Though after these losses, Art Rooney Sr. still had faith in Chuck Noll, and retained him for 1970.
-With the 1–13 record, the Steelers won a coin toss against the Chicago Bears (who were also 1-13) and for the first time since 1956, the Steelers got the 1st Pick in the NFL Draft.
-With the pick, the team's draft brought improvement with #1 pick Louisiana Tech quarterback Terry Bradshaw.
+With the 1–13 record, the Steelers won a coin toss against the Chicago Bears (also 1–13).
+For the first time since 1956, the Steelers got the first pick in the NFL draft and selected Louisiana Tech quarterback Terry Bradshaw.